Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 #### *getChannelCount()*
 Returns the channel count of a specific joint (usually 6 for the root and 3 for any other joint).
 #### *getPositionChannelsOrder()*
 Returns a string containing the order of the joints position channels.
 Possible return outcomes: [XYZ, XZY, YXZ, YZX, ZXY, ZYX].

 If the joint has no position channels, it will print a warning and return an empty string.

 #### *getRotationChannelsOrder()*
 Returns a string containing the order of the joints rotation channels.
 Possible return outcomes: [XYZ, XZY, YXZ, YZX, ZXY, ZYX].

 If the joint has no position channels, it will print a warning and return an empty string.

 #### *getChannelIndex(channelName)*
-Given a channel name, (e.g. "positionY"), it returns the position of the channel in the channel list.
-If the channel does not exists, it prints a warning and returns -1.
+Given a channel name (e.g. "positionY"), it returns the position of the channel in the channel list.

+If the channel does not exist, it prints a warning and returns -1.
 #### *getRotationFromOffset(canonicalRotation)*
 Given a canonical rotation (typically (0, 1, 0)), returns the relative rotation that needs to be performed to arrive to the normalized offset of the joint.
 In other words, it returns the offset in "rotation form".

-## Examples of printing bvhData information
+## 🧩 Examples of printing bvhData information
 Given a bvh file that is loaded in a **bvhData** object called 'bvh', these are some examples on how to access some attributes:
 ```python
 # Printing the name of the root joint